tusharyadav99/Excel_Project-Data_Analytics/README.md

 #### 🔎 Filtered List
 * 🔒 **Enhanced Data Validation**: Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures.
-   * 🎯 User Input is restricsted to predefined, validation schedule types
+   * 🎯 User Input is restricted to predefined, validation schedule types
    * 🚫 Incorrect or inconsistent entries are prevented
    * 🏋🏼‍♂️ Overall usability of the dashboard is enhanced